ROCORI High School Testing Breakdown

 • access online college and career tools.

 The PSAT/NMSQT will be given at ROCORI on Wednesday, Oct.
-19th.
-The cost of the test is $16.00 and students must register and pay in the guidance office by September 23rd.
+13th.
+The cost of the test is $18.00 and students must register via forms sent and pay in the guidance office by October 12th or Rev Trak.

 The purpose of ACCUPLACER tests is to provide you with useful information about your academic skills in math, English, and reading.
 The results of the assessment, in conjunction with your academic background, goals, and interests, are used by academic advisors and counselors to determine your course selection.
 Courses that are offered through the College in the High School Program have specific cut scores to gain admittance into that course.